 Sri Lanka draws in countless tourists because of its game parks and gorgeous beaches and this tour combines them both in classic fashion

-- Try water-sports on Kalpitiya Lagoon
+- Try water-sports on Kalpitiya Lagoon on the north-west coast

 - Explore peaceful Wilpattu National Park